su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ### Create Dbt project

-Let's create a dbt project to transform the data in BigQuery.
+Let's create a Dbt project to transform the data in BigQuery.

 First, activate the conda environment from unit 2.5.